 Every marriage is different, so it follows that all divorces are not the same.
 Some couples remain solid for decades, while others spend less time together.
 This, along with factors such as children, earning capacity, and property, all dictate how assets are distributed when couples divorce.
-Although some individuals file for divorce and expect an even split of assets, this usually does not happen.
+Although some individuals file for divorce and expect an even division of marital property, this usually does not happen.
 The goal is to have everything divided up in an equitable way, so that both people receive what is fair.
 Looking at the big picture instead of small details will pave the way to living separate lives.

 Length of Relationship and Property

 In general, the longer a couple has been together, the more assets they accumulated.
 Savings accounts, investments, and home equity can increase in value over time, and can make negotiations more complex.
 Couples that are exiting shorter marriages may have significantly lower assets.

 No matter the relationship’s length, either party may have separately owned property in their own names.
 Jointly owned property may be split down the middle, but this is not always the best option.
 Maryland laws distinguish between marital and separate property, so property owned before the marriage does not need to be divided, as long as titles were not changed to include the spouse.
 Anything acquired, including income, except for gifts, during the marriage is considered marital property.

 Assets, Debts, and More

 In addition to the marital home, assets include its contents, investments, cars, and other items of value.
 Direct financial contributions, such as commissions, and wages, are also part of the picture.
 This is balanced with shared debts, like the home’s mortgage, college loans, car loans, and credit cards.

 Another element is the amount of assets that each person brought into the relationship when the couple was married.
 Some individuals are already in debt, while others are financially sound.
 Non-financial contributions, such as caring for children full-time or being responsible for the home’s upkeep can also help determine how the split is negotiated.

 For the Future